-There will always be a dispersion in the quality of feedback comments that ~ 60 panelists write up after the OPC meeting.
-In order to guarantee that certain standards are maintained, the comments are sent for screening to the panel chairs before they are released.
-The panel chairs cannot change any comment by themselves, but they can suggest changes to the panelists if they feel this is appropriate.
-Panel chairs should take this task very seriously.
-Many angry complaints might be avoided if unsuited comments had been spotted and revised before release.
+There will always be dispersion in the quality of feedback comments that ~60 panelists write up after the OPC meeting.
+In order to guarantee that certain standards are maintained, all comments should be screened by other members of the same panel.
+Starting in P79, the following procedure was adopted: As a first step, each panelist sends her/his comments to the rest of the panel, by email.
+Everybody can then spot problems and make suggestions to everybody else.
+Then the comments are entered into the ESO WOT system, and panel chairs receive them for a final sanity check before they are released.
+The panel chairs cannot change any comment by themselves, but they can request changes if that is still required.
+Angry complaints can often be avoided if unsuited comments are spotted and revised before release.